 Google Analytics is installed on every blog I have.
 I don’t look at my stats here all the time, but I do as regularly as I can.
 I like the way the reports are laid out and the multitude of reporting options at my fingertips.
 However, I don’t like the fact that I have to click through tons of screens to get what I want.
 There seems to be no way to get a quick “dashboard” of stats (everything I want to see quickly anyway) in Google Analytics.
 The one feature it does have thought, that no other package has is the ability to see (and drill down) geographically who is hitting your blog.
 If you have any local content at all – this feature is EXTREMELY helpful.
 You can drill right down to a state level and see the actual counts by city where users are coming from.

 Now enter this brand new plugin from Automattic WordPress.com stats.
 Previously the ability to get stats from WordPress.com was only possible if you had your blog hosted at wordpress.com.
 For those of us that self-host WordPress blogs with a hosting company, you had to collect stats some other way.
-This is why plugins like bsuite were developed.
+This is why plugins like bsuite were developed by wordpress WordPress development teams.
 I think that Automattic was VERY smart to develop a plugin for self-hosted WordPress blogs, and here’s why…

 Once you install the WP stats plugin it takes about 20 minutes or more for it to collect anything (and you’ll get a message to that effect).
 And you access them by going to the “Dashboard” tab, and then “Blog Stats”.
 This is a very well laid out snapshot stats page…you’re going to see first a graph that can be configured for days weeks or months of activity, top posts (by view), referrers (by view), search engine terms, and incoming links.
 The one thing is this stat report I gained that I didn’t seem to have in any other was “clicks”, which you can use to see what people are clicking on.
 I never had access to stats on my outgoing clicks before.
 There are many plugins that track this, but I’d never installed any (for yet another report).